akuya-ekorot/seg-fault/0x002-shell_navigation/README.md

 - Specify the location of a file or a directory
 - Relative and absolute paths

+### Intro

+This is the first video in the series Navigate the Linux System Like A Pro.

+At the end of this video, you'll learn

+- how to see what files and directories you have in your linux system
+- how to move around the computer by changing your working directory
+- how to specify the location of a file or a directory
+- and the difference between relative and absolute paths.

+Let's jump straight in.

-### Notes
+### Main

-- the part of the os responsible for managing files and directories is called the file system.
-- it organizes our data into files, which hold information, and directories (also folders) which hold files and other directories.
-- various commands are used to create, inspect, rename, copy, move and delete files and directories.
 - Before you go anywhere, figure out where you are first.
 That sounds like something a monk would say.
+  - and that brings us to our first command.
   - when you're in the terminal, you can check where you are using the `pwd` command.
-  - (which stands for 'print working directory')
+  - (which stands for 'print working directory') and does exactly what the name says.
+It prints the path to your current working directory.
   - Knowing where we are before running commands is important because most commands read and write files in the current working directory.
   - Here's an example of running `pwd` in your home directory.